Hi. I’m Tara, and I enjoy playing with mud.

 All of my vessels are wheel thrown, with some form attached or imprinted in the piece.
 All of my jewelry is hand made, with glass crystals attached.

 Each piece is both microwave and dishwasher safe.

 Why are soda-fired pieces unique?

-The ceramics are heated to cone 10 (2350°F) in a gas-fired kiln.
+After the bisqued ceramics are glazed with liners and accents, they are heated to cone 10 (2350°F) in a gas-fired kiln.
 Towards the end of the firing, when the kiln reaches top temperature, a solution of baking soda (sodium bicarbonate) and soda ash (sodium carbonate) is sprayed into the kiln to create a special atmosphere.
 The intense heat causes the soda to vaporize, and the flame carries it throughout the kiln.
-When the soda vapor lands on the ceramics (or anything else), it creates a glaze.
-The flame sets more soda where it hits the piece directly, and less where it dances around.
-This creates an unpredictable surface effect, and a delightful surprise in shift of color and luster.
-Since each kiln load has different ceramics, the path of the flame that carries the soda will vary as well.
+When the soda vapor lands on the ceramics, it creates a glaze.
+The flame sets more soda on the piece where it hits directly, and less where it dances around.
+This creates an unpredictable surface effect, and a delightful surprise in the shift of color and luster.
+Since each kiln load has varied ceramics, creating a different atmosphere, the path of the flames will vary as well.